 Maybe it’s only 1 hour a day, right after you wake up.
 Or 2 hours, 3 days a week.
 Or, once a week for 4 hours.
-Pick the days, make the time, and hold yourself accountable, will ya?!
+Pick the days, make the time, and hold yourself accountable!
 Before you know it, you’ll be looking back on your progress and wondering why you didn’t start sooner.

 On the other side of resistance are your dreams

 Picture your fear as a huge brick wall.
 You can’t see what’s on the other side of it, but feel excited at the prospect of getting a sneak peek.
 You one day decide to climb the wall and suddenly see a vast landscape of mountains, rivers, butterflies, and a giant bucket of gold.
 Yup, we’re talking about your dreams here.
 You gotta trust and climb, trust and climb.
 Until you start to create momentum that gets you to the other side.